caio/chuva/README.md

 - `caveman`: A `hyper`-based, `serde`-less http1 thing that can answer
   traditional web requests and knows to shutdown gracefully
-- `dataset`: An API for interacting with the KNMI dataset.
+- `chuva`: An API for interacting with the KNMI dataset.
 It loads the dataset to RAM in a format that makes it super easy to answer the "what's the forecast for a given coordinate" question
 - `download-dataset`: The "cron job" that retrieves the most recent